Minimal pair

 In phonology, minimal pairs are pairs of words or phrases in a particular language, spoken or signed, that differ in only one phonological element, such as a phoneme, toneme or chroneme, and have distinct meanings.
 They are used to demonstrate that two phones represent two separate phonemes in the language.

 Many phonologists in the middle part of the 20th century had a strong interest in developing techniques for discovering the phonemes of unknown languages, and in some cases, they set up writing systems for the languages.
 The major work of Kenneth Pike on the subject is Phonemics: a technique for reducing languages to writing.
 The minimal pair was an essential tool in the discovery process and was found by substitution or commutation tests.

 As an example for English vowels, the pair "let" + "lit" can be used to demonstrate that the phones [ɛ] (in let) and [ɪ] (in lit) actually represent distinct phonemes /ɛ/ and /ɪ/.
 An example for English consonants is the minimal pair of "pat" + "bat".
 The following table shows other pairs demonstrating the existence of various distinct phonemes in English.
 All of the possible minimal pairs for any language may be set out in the same way.

 Phonemic differentiation may vary between different dialects of a language so a particular minimal pair in one accent may be a pair of homophones in another.
 That means not that one of the phonemes is absent in the homonym accent but only that it is not contrastive in the same range of contexts.

 Types

 In addition to the minimal pairs of vowels and consonants provided above, others may be found:

 Quantity

 Many languages show contrasts between long and short vowels and consonants.
 A distinctive difference in length is attributed by some phonologists to a unit called a chroneme.
 Thus, Italian has the following minimal pair that is based on long and short /l/:

 However, in such a case it is not easy to decide whether a long vowel or consonant should be treated as having an added chroneme or simply as a geminate sound with phonemes.

 Classical Latin, German, some Italian dialects, almost all Uralic languages, Thai, and many other languages also have distinctive length in vowels.
-An example is the cŭ/cū minimal pair in the dialect that is spoken near Palmi (Calabria, Italy):
+An example is the cŭ/cū minimal pair in the Italian dialect that is spoken near Palmi (Calabria, Italy):